-ENROLLMENT SERVICES - FINANCIAL AID
+FINANCIAL AID

 Central Oregon Community College makes every effort to ensure that students with financial need have access to its programs and courses of study.
 Students with general questions may find their answers on the Financial Aid web page at cocc.edu/financial-aid.
 For more specific questions, contact the Financial Aid office located in the Boyle Education Center.
-Students are encouraged to submit their Free Application for Federal Student Aid (FAFSA) as soon after January 1 as possible to be considered for maximum eligibility.
+Students are encouraged to submit their Free Application for Federal Student Aid (FAFSA) or Oregon Student Aid Application (ORSAA) as soon after October 1 as possible to be considered for maximum eligibility.
+Students who are not eligible to complete the FAFSA may apply for the ORSAA.
+A completed ORSAA is required for the Oregon Opportunity Grant, Oregon Promise Grant and certain OSAC Scholarships.
+Apply for the ORSAA each year beginning October 1.
 The federal school code for COCC is 003188.